Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

-As with the H$\alpha$ profiles, usually the brightest profiles are the narrower ones, but, unlike H$\alpha$, the bright Mg I] profiles tend to be (somewhat) redshifted and the least luminous profiles are blueshifted, or not shifted.
-In Figure~\ref{fig:profile_props}, the ``pattern'' between H$\alpha$ and Mg I] are not very different although Mg I] is more ``irregular''.
-From Figure~\ref{fig:profile_props}, Mg I] does show a preference for blueshifted profiles on the wider end, which connects to these less luminous profiles here.
+As with the H$\alpha$ profiles, usually the brightest profiles are the narrower ones, but, unlike H$\alpha$, the bright Mg~I] profiles tend to be (somewhat) redshifted and the least luminous profiles are blueshifted, or not shifted.
+In Figure~\ref{fig:profile_props}, the ``pattern'' between H$\alpha$ and Mg~I] \txtred{is} not very different although Mg~I] is more ``irregular''.
+From Figure~\ref{fig:profile_props}, Mg~I] does show a preference for blueshifted profiles on the wider end, which connects to these less luminous profiles here.

-In Figure~\ref{fig:OI-400_fullVA}, we show the line profile variations for all viewing angles for the [O I] $\lambda\lambda\,6300,\,6364$ line, for the pure O-emission, with the same structure as in Figure~\ref{fig:Halpha-400_fullVA}.
+In Figure~\ref{fig:OI-400_fullVA}, we show the line profile variations for all viewing angles for the [O~I] $\lambda\lambda\,6300,\,6364$ line, for the pure O-emission, with the same structure as in Figure~\ref{fig:Halpha-400_fullVA}.
 The luminosities L$_\lambda$ are normalized using the full doublet, although only the profiles of the $6300\,\angstrom$ feature are shown to better highlight the different profile shapes.
-The brightest profile for [O I] is the purple profile at $\theta=58^\circ$.
-The difference between the brightest and dimmest profile is $\sim20\,\%$, roughly similar as in H$\alpha$, although the average luminosities (per $\theta$) are slightly higher for [O I] than they were for H$\alpha$.
+The brightest profile for [O~I] is the purple profile at $\theta=58^\circ$.
+The difference between the brightest and dimmest profile is \txtred{$\sim10\,\%$}, \txtred{somewhat less than for} H$\alpha$, \txtred{and} the average luminosities (per $\theta$) are \txtred{also} slightly higher for [O~I] than they were for H$\alpha$.

 Between Figures~\ref{fig:Halpha-400_fullVA}, \ref{fig:MgI-400_fullVA} and \ref{fig:OI-400_fullVA}, it becomes clear that the line profiles across different viewing angles are unique to each element (and potentially even specific ion species).
-This occurs even when elements have, broadly speaking, similar line profile properties like H$\alpha$ and [O I] ($v_\text{shift}$ and $v_\text{width}$, see Figure~\ref{fig:profile_props}).
+This occurs even when elements have, broadly speaking, similar line profile properties like H$\alpha$ and [O~I] ($v_\text{shift}$ and $v_\text{width}$, see Figure~\ref{fig:profile_props}).
 Despite the modest explosion energy in s9.0, large variations appear due to radiative transfer effects, with the different lines each impacted in their own unique way.
-Mg I] has a blue wavelength ($4571\,\angstrom$), and thus is more impacted by radiative transfer than H$\alpha$ or [O I].
-However, even for very red lines like [C I] $\lambda\,8727$, these effects can be of similar size as for H$\alpha$.
+Mg~I] has a blue wavelength ($4571\,\angstrom$), and thus is more impacted by radiative transfer than H$\alpha$ or [O~I].
+However, even for very red lines like [C~I] $\lambda\,8727$, these effects can be of similar size as for H$\alpha$.